 - Eat a piece of in-season fruit.
 Really pay attention to the texture, flavor, juiciness, and mouth feel

-- Walk barefoot in the grass, slowly and with attention.
-(No grass?
-No problem!
-Just walk barefoot and feel the textures with your feet.)
+- Walk barefoot in the grass, slowly and with attention

 - Walk in any direction for 2 minutes.
 Walk back.
 Notice how the walk back feels different